botfront/rasa-webchat/README.md

 # Rasa Webchat

 A simple webchat widget to connect with a chatbot 💬platform.
-Originally forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget) and optimized for [Rasa](https://github.com/rasaHQ/rasa) [Botfront](https://github.com/botfront/botfront).
+Originally forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget) and optimized for [Rasa](https://github.com/rasaHQ/rasa) and [Botfront](https://github.com/botfront/botfront).
 ## Features

 - Text Messages